 Medicare1 and most insurers define an "interactive telecommunications system" as "multimedia communications equipment that includes, at a minimum, audio and video equipment permitting two-way, real-time interactive communication between the patient and distant site physician or practitioner.
 In addition, Medicare and most payers do not include "telephones", in the definition of interactive telecommunication systems.

-We are writing to urge you to advocate to waive the prohibition on the use of a telephone visit for purposes of a telehealth patient encounter to Medicaid and commercial insurers in your state.
+We are writing to urge you to consider waiving the prohibition on the use of a telephone visit for purposes of a telehealth patient encounter found in 42 CFR 410.78a(3).